GeorgeStyl/Missing-Migrants/README.md

 6. findl: Finds the location of the incident

 7. findc: Finds the cause of death of the incident

 8. findr: Finds Region of the incident printa (valid) date:

-9. Prints all incidents after the exact date given
+9. printa: Prints all incidents after the exact date given

 10. printb (valid) date: Prints all incidents untill the exact date given